Want to improve your putting? Read on for golf putting tips for today’s woman golfer. (Guys can learn these tips too.)

 If you’ve been watching any golf on TV lately, you’ve seen the pros lining up their putts using their fingers.
 What’s that about?

-My putting has been in the pits lately.
+What I need is some golf putting tips that really work!
 Whatever I’ve been doing to aim the ball? — It hasn’t been working.
 I study the hole from both sides and make a “best guess” at which way the ball will fall.
 More often than not the ball sails past the hole and veers off in the wrong direction.
 Or it comes up short or goes too long.
 If there’s a better way to putt I need to learn it!

 Whatever it was those pros on TV were doing with their fingers must be a better way, because they are making a lot of putts!
 I started doing a bit of research and discovered the AimPoint Golf method.
 Luckily, Jane Frost, a certified instructor here on Cape Cod was holding an AimPointGolf class so I signed up.